 immediately stopped the pump and took actions to address the tank which was overflowing.
 At about the same time, a crewmember conducting rounds noticed a sheen off the vessel's port side and alerted the first assistant engineer.
 After the first assistant engineer informed the Chief Engineer (CE), the CE reported the spill to the vessel's master, who then notified the Qualified Individual at Gallagher Marine, who made spill notification calls.
 The source of the spill was contained by the ships crew and US Ecology was contracted to clean the hull.
-The Department of Ecology's investigation into the incident determined that between 760 and
+The Department of Ecology's investigation into the incident determined that an estimated 761

-1,100 gallons of waste oil was likely spilled to Yukon Harbor.
+gallons of waste oil likely spilled to Yukon Harbor.